SAIC H5: Design and equipment

 The H5 uses a closed face with a trapezoidal lower air intake and slender headlights.
 A light bar is also present in the back as well as chrome window frame trim.
-Compared to other HIMA models, the H5 uses conventional door handles.
+Unlike most electric cars that were electronic semi-hidden or hidden handles or any other HIMA models, the H5 uses a conventional and mechanical door handles.

 A 192-wire LiDAR is featured as standard on the H5.
 Huawei's Qiankun ADS 4 ADAS system is also expected to be featured.
 In the interior Huawei's Harmony cockpit with multi-screen interaction and AI voice assistant also come standard.

-The interior is colored in a shade of beige dubbed Beautiful Apricot and features a 3-spoke steering wheel, a column mounted shifter, very few physical buttons, and a charging pad and two cupholders on the center console.
+One of the H5's interior colors is a shade of beige dubbed Beautiful Apricot and features a 3-spoke steering wheel, a column mounted shifter, very few physical buttons, and a charging pad and two cupholders on the center console.
 The front seats have a Huawei Link connection point for phones and tablets and are also covered in perforated leather.
 The H5 has a large panoramic moonroof with an automatic sunshade.

 Powertrain

-The H5 is available in rear-wheel-drive.
+The H5 is only available in rear-wheel-drive.
 Lower models receive a 200 horsepower motor, which is also the only motor available with the EREV model.
 Higher EV models receive a 240 horsepower motor.
 The EV models have a range of up to 655 kilometers while the EREV model will have a 1300 kilometer range.
 It uses LFP batteries supplied by CATL.
-EREV models use a 1.5-litre naturally aspirated inline 4 codenamed 15FMC producing 97 horsepower as a generator.
+EREV models use a 1.5-litre naturally aspirated inline 4 gasoline engine codenamed 15FMC producing 97 horsepower as a generator.

 The electric range of the EREV version was originally 230 kilometers.
 The figure was changed to 235 kilometers at launch.